rafaelpernil2/TwitchMIDI/README.md

 Answer:

 >There is a `.lock` file generated when launching TwitchMIDI that is removed when it gets closed, even with runtime errors or exceptions.
-Unfortunately, the file will not be removed if you shutdown Windows with TwitchMIDI open.
-First make sure no instance of TwitchMIDI is running.
+Make sure no instance of TwitchMIDI is running.
 If that is the case, just delete the `.lock` file.

 ## Chords